timescale/rsigma/docs/guide/streaming-detection.md

 `rsigma engine daemon` runs RSigma as a long-running service: it keeps a compiled engine in memory, reads events from a continuous source, writes detections to one or more sinks, and exposes a small HTTP API for health checks, metrics, and management.
 This is the mode you deploy in production.

 This page covers the daemon's life cycle, input and output options, hot-reload, state persistence, and the HTTP API surface.
 For NATS-specific operations (auth, replay, consumer groups, DLQ) see [NATS Streaming](nats-streaming.md).
+For Kafka-specific operations (auth, consumer groups, multi-topic) see [Kafka Streaming](kafka-streaming.md).
 For OTLP ingestion see [OTLP Integration](otlp-integration.md).

 ## What the daemon does